International Rowing Gallery

-The River & Rowing Museum’s most recent display in its International Rowing Gallery recognises the incredible impact women have had on British rowing in recent years.
+The International Rowing Gallery’s most recent display ‘Women in Rowing’ recognises the incredible impact women have had on British rowing in recent years.

 The display celebrates the inspirational story of British women’s rowing at the Olympic and Paralympic Games from Sydney 2000 through to the present day.
 Fascinating personal stories illustrate the many pathways which have brought women to rowing at elite level and on to successes in the Olympics and Paralympics, providing role models for a new generation of rowers and bringing the display to life.

 See the renowned ‘Unbeaten Boat’